Children's Vision TESTING

 Vision therapy services

-Due to their impact on concentration, vision related learning difficulties can even be mistaken for other disorders such as ADHD.
+It can impact concentration and induce vision-related learning difficulties.
+It can be mistaken sometimes for other disorders such as ADHD.

 Evidence shows that: